Ombre [French] means shaded in gradual hues and the ombre paint technique continues to be a hot trend around the globe.

 The secret to a well-designed room is in the details.
 Wallpaper, paint techniques, wood panelling, and even tile can add a layer of interest and finish the polished look.

 When welcoming guests into your home you want to make a big impression - a "wow" moment - something that they will remember long after they have left, and possibly even want to duplicate in their own home!

 White is by far the most popular colour for interior decorating.
 Why?
 Is it because it is the colour of joy, hope, innocence and cleanliness.
 Or that it represents purity, optimism and enlightenment.
 Regardless of what’s in fashion, no colour is more universally favoured.

-Large-scale graphic patterns prove surprisingly versatile in rooms both intimate and grand.
+Large-scale graphic patterns prove surprisingly versatile in rooms.
 Wallpaper let's you take texture, pattern and colour to the next level in one easy step.
 Armed with a few tips, you yourself can make a difference to how your home looks, feels and appeals to you.